The Most Common Worms in Humans

 The Guinea worm is transmitted by drinking water containing water fleas infected by the Guinea worm nematode.
 The flea is dissolved in the stomach, but the nematode survives, eventually drilling out of the intestines and migrating into muscle and connective tissue by way of the blood vessels.
 The female worm, sometimes reaching 1 meter in length, eventually burrows to the skin's surface.
 Every time the host contacts water, the female expels eggs, contaminating the water supply and continuing the cycle.
 The female is removed by slowly pulling it from the skin over the course of weeks or months.

-- Symptoms: The first symptom of an emerging Guinea worm is a blister that may feel as though it is on fire.
+- The first sign of an emerging Guinea worm is a blister that may feel as though it is on fire.
 Once the head of the worm emerges, the wound may become red and inflamed due to a secondary infection.

 Technically fly larvae, the human botfly, Dermatobia hominis, is a member of the Oestridae family.
 It is the only botfly known to inhabit humans flesh.